redkittty/dotfiles/README.md

-# dotfiles
+# dotfiles 2.0

-These are my dotfiles for my hyprland config.
-My hyprland config will be finished soon

-NOTE: YOU NEED [Hyprshot](https://github.com/Gustash/Hyprshot/tree/main) TO SCREENSHOT IN HYPRLAND
+These are my brand new dotfiles after switching back to linux after switching back to windows for 6 months (windows->linux->windows->linux)

+I am using Hyprland for these dotfiles and yeah hope you enjoy

 # Programs Used

+- Hyprland
+- Hyprpaper
+- Hyprlock
+- Hypridle
-- Zsh
+- Bash
 - Git
-- Alacritty
-- Dunst
-- Almost entirety of hypr ecosystem (hyprland, hyprlock, hypridle, hyprpaper)
-- Newsboat
-- Neovim
+- Kitty
-- Ranger
+- SwayNC
-- Rofi (default rn)
+- Rofi
 - Thunar
-- Waybar